B-Griffinn/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point.
+Adaptive websites adapt to the width of the browser at a specific points, such as break points (media queries) that we added this week.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile First means your base styling is designed for a mobile site first, which is generally 40-500px minimum and up to the larger tablet sizes.
+If it were desktop first, there would be no min/max width for the base styling unless we are referring to inner content.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default browser font size is 16px.
+If you want to us em or rem in units of 10 we follow the, "62.5% of 16px = 10px.
+Therefore, 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is CSS but allows more customization.
+It is also another styling language.
+(That is how I would describe it to a 5 year old).

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Escaping is my favorite Preprocessing concept because of the readability it has when nested as well as the variable that can change EVERY media query it is attached to.
+This saves so much time in updates.
+The concept that gave me the most trouble was nesting correctly.
+I had to really sit down until it clicked, but I get it now!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.